- Season 3 is expected to release in 2022

 The Mandalorian season 3 story

-We think there are two big plot threads from season 2 that The Mandalorian season 3 has to pay off.
+Before The Book of Boba Fett was released, there were two big plot threads from season 2 that The Mandalorian season 3 has to pay off.
 First, who will wield the Darksaber?
 And, second, when will Grogu – also known as The Child/Baby Yoda – return to Din Djarin's care following his time training with Jedi Master Luke Skywalker?

 At the end of season 2, Mando won the Darksaber weapon – the Mandalorian blade highly coveted by Bo-Katan Kryze (Katee Sackhoff) in her journey to reclaim the throne of Mandalore – from Moff Gideon (Giancarlo Esposito).
 However, he couldn't simply hand it over to Bo-Katan, and tensions mounted as it became clear that she and Mando were going to have to duel in order for her to claim the weapon.
 This plot thread should be picked up again in The Mandalorian season 3, as any further developments were scuppered by the impromptu appearance of Luke Skywalker in the season finale.